medardSvigelj/bulbshare-tech-challenge/README.md

 #### Assets

 In the `/public` folder, you'll find 2 svgs you can use in your code:
-- 1 for the closing of the fullscreen modal.
+- The closing of the fullscreen modal.
-- up/down arrows for scrolling through items.
+- Up/down arrows for scrolling through items.